jeremiah-c-leary/vhdl-style-guide/README.md

 Spending less time on style issues, leaves more time to analyze the substance of the code.
 Ultimately, this will reduce the amount of time performing code reviews.
-Spending more time on substance than style will result in higher quality code that ultimately costs less.
+Spending more time on substance than style will result in higher quality code that costs less.

 ## Key benefits